rfindley/wanikani-open-framework/README.md

 Wanikani Open Framework ("`wkof`") is a user-created framework for rapidly developing web browser userscripts for use with the Japanese kanji learning site [wanikani.com](https://www.wanikani.com).

-_[Disclaimer: This project is currently in early development, so changes are expected to occur frequently.
-However, the interface will generally remain backward compatible.
-Any potentially breaking changes will be announced and discussed [[here](https://community.wanikani.com/t/wanikani-open-framework-discussion/22231)].
-Script writers are encouraged to evaluate the API and provide feedback to help shape its usefulness to the developer community.]_

 -----

 # Table of Contents